Crisis of Infidelity

 There are many types of affairs, and couples should consider this information before making a decision to dissolve a marriage or other committed relationship.

-Our parents’ marriage serves as our role model for what we expect to find, or to avoid, in our own marriage.
+Our parents’ marriage serves as our role model for what we expect to find or aspire to avoid in our own marriage.
 Our partners, similarly, bring their own set of expectations into the marriage – and often the two different expectations come into conflict.
 This conflict may not be apparent initially, but over time it becomes a major focus of the relationship.
 It is at this point that we may try to change the behavior of our partner so that it conforms to our own expectations.
 Trying to change our partner’s way of living, of course, is wrongheaded and usually only brings more conflict into the relationship.
 The better option is to examine our own expectations and to make adjustments in our own behavior.
 But this may be difficult – and some people opt to go outside of the relationship in order to find someone who meets their own expectations.

 The Cry for Help